 About

-I am passionate about creating impact through research and technology and at present, I am working on intelligent e-commerce search at Tonita.
-Previously, I was a graduate student in Computational Science and Engineering at Harvard, advised by Dr. Weiwei Pan and Prof. Finale Doshi-Velez.
+I am passionate about creating impact at the intersection of research and social good and have been working on intelligent e-commerce search at Tonita over the past year.
+Previously, I was a graduate student in Computer Science at Harvard, advised by Dr. Weiwei Pan and Prof. Finale Doshi-Velez.
 I was also nominated for the Forbes 30 Under 30 - Boston, named the Adobe Research Women-In-Technology Scholar and a Machine Learning Alignment Scholar by the Stanford Existential Risks Initiative.
-My research interests include natural language processing, machine learning interpretability and explainability.
+My research interests include AI safety, language models, interpretability and search.
 Prior to this, I was fortunate to be advised by Prof. Vijay Natarajan at the Indian Institute of Science, where I worked on developing parallel algorithms for computational topology and geometry.

 News